iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.1.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 2 reviews"/>
 </p>

+> Verification code is not work.<br> :date: __2020-12-20 06:19:01__

+> Marketing the launch, this listing, and info via the app itself could use improvements.
+User is instructed most explicitly in receiving notifications, and not the other major function - reporting.
+Please include in how-to and link in more places to the FAQ where this entire part is even touched on.
+Why does the app say "Verify your diagnosis"?
+You literally already have your diagnosis from your doctor.
+Why not "send" or "report"?
+Thanks<br> :date: __2020-12-18 01:21:17__

 > Didn't all around like because of the constant notifications even with the Bluetooth off.<br> :date: __2020-12-12 05:41:09__